melifaro11/GenDocTools/README.md

 ## Status

 This release is **v0.3.0-alpha.1**.
 It includes a fix derived from [Open Web UI Discussion #15192](https://github.com/open-webui/open-webui/discussions/15192) to prevent errors when uploading files to knowledge collections.
-This ensures that users who want to save documents generated or reviewed by their LLM using GenFilesMCP can use the parameter `ENABLE_CREATE_KNOWLEDGE=true` without losing the possibility of using RAG.
+This ensures that users who want to save documents generated or reviewed by their LLM using GenFilesMCP can use the parameter `ENABLE_CREATE_KNOWLEDGE=true` without losing the possibility of using RAG. **Important compatibility note:** this alpha requires **Open Web UI v0.6.42 or later** (the knowledge API changed to a paginated `/api/v1/knowledge/search` endpoint).
+For Open Web UI versions earlier than v0.6.42, use GenFilesMCP releases **<= 0.2.2**.

 The `ENABLE_CREATE_KNOWLEDGE` variable lets deployments choose whether generated or reviewed files are automatically added to users' knowledge collections.
 The original behavior (downloading files from chats) remains unchanged for end users.